ivopetkov/html5-dom-document-php/README.md

 HTML5DOMDocument is open-sourced software.
 It's free to use under the MIT license.
 See the [license file](https://github.com/ivopetkov/html5-dom-document-php/blob/master/LICENSE) for more information.

 ## Author
-This library is created by Ivo Petkov.
-Feel free to contact me at [@IvoPetkovCom](https://twitter.com/IvoPetkovCom) or [ivopetkov.com](https://ivopetkov.com).
+This library is created and maintained by [Ivo Petkov](https://github.com/ivopetkov/) and some [awesome folks](https://github.com/ivopetkov/html5-dom-document-php/graphs/contributors).
+Feel free to open new issues and contribute or contact me at [@IvoPetkovCom](https://twitter.com/IvoPetkovCom) or [ivopetkov.com](https://ivopetkov.com).